telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 communicate.
 Let's move on and learn more about bridging, which involves many of the same concepts in hardware switching.

-## Dipping Our Toes into Bridging Details
+## Step 2: Dipping Our Toes into Bridging Details

-## Digging into Subnets and Broadcast Domains
+## Step 3: Digging into Subnets and Broadcast Domains

 Must be on the same bridge
 Must be on the same subnet